 Previously, I led the team creating dunnhumby's partnerships with clients across the world. dunnhumby is the global leader in helping clients take customer focused and data-based business decisions.
 I also was Director on JV Boards on 3 continents (2006–2013.)

-I was previously a senior corporate executive, with over 30 years working in Europe, the USA and Asia Pacific.
+Before that, I was a senior corporate executive, with over 30 years working in Europe, the USA and Asia Pacific.
 Until mid 2001, I was Company Group Chairman of Johnson & Johnson's Consumer business in Asia-Pacific, based in Singapore.
 Prior to this, I spent 22 years at Procter & Gamble, starting in marketing and then latterly as Regional Vice President based in Hong Kong, and then in Japan.
 In total, I spent 11 years as a Regional CEO of Asian businesses.
 I also served as Chairman for Living Cell Technologies, an Australia/New Zealand biotechnology company, from the IPO in 2004 until late 2006.